FHA Loan Limits For 2022: Everything You Need to Know

 How FHA Loan Limits Are Set

-The FHA uses two main factors to determine lending limits: the area you live in and the type of property you’re purchasing.
+The FHA uses two main factors to determine lending limits: the area you live in and the number of units you’re purchasing.
 If you live in a low-cost area, the “floor” is going to be lower, whereas high-cost areas have a higher “ceiling.”

 The FHA determines high-cost areas by the average income level, the average cost to purchase property and the market demand.
 So houses in heavily populated cities like Los Angeles will come with a higher ceiling than rural or suburban areas.

-The lending limits can also vary depending on the type of property you’re buying.
-For instance, a two-unit, three-unit, or four-unit property will come with a higher lending limit than a single-family home.
+The lending limits can also vary depending on the number of units you’re buying.
+For instance, a 2-unit, 3-unit or 4-unit property will come with a higher lending limit than a 1-unit home.

 FHA Loan Limits 2022